Girlies

 Good for her, no way I would have done it, but she’s cut from different cloth, I guess.

 But here’s the thing about her.
 She’s quiet but that shouldn’t be confused for complacent.
 She got home from the tryouts and the offer to be manager and she was obviously upset.
 I knew she was upset because she elected to go for a run at nine o’clock at night.
-Its not the time that’s was the dead giveaway, it was the run.
+Its not the time that’s was the dead giveaway, it was the run part.
 She hates “going for a run”.
 Hates it in a way that the normal person hates intestinal flu.
 The fact that she was going for a run was concerning to say the least.

 She was running, sure, but what she was doing was hatching a plan.